Get

 5. They Have Non-Stop Energy

 If you bring a German Shorthaired Pointer home, you must be prepared to live an active lifestyle.
 This dog will not be satisfied with one quick walk each day.
-At a minimum, the German Shorthaired Pointer will need two 30-minute bursts of activity each day.
+At a minimum, the German Shorthaired Pointer will need at least two 30-minute bursts of activity each day.
 However, it is almost impossible to exhaust this dog, and there is no such thing as too much activity.

 Great activities for the German Shorthaired Pointer include running, swimming, and playing.
 If you plan to walk the German Shorthaired Pointer to burn off its energy, you must plan a long walk.